bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 # todo:⭐️

-integrate the combinedScore.js functions into the save and load functions
+Disable double tap = zoom screen -> how to?

+fix fund/cheatPay function
+line 84 connectWeb3.JS:
+const ethAmount = document.getElementById("ethAmount").value; //string value here

-# install npm install --save-dev dotenv-webpack
+# if needed install npm install --save-dev dotenv-webpack

-totalScore (skullies) must me capped at 1e50!!!! in JS/score.js to cap this, let's add a function that triggers at 1e50 skullies and sets all elements to lvl10, which in term will trigger the function: levelUpStage() {
-podiumLvl = 1;
+totalScore (skullies) must me capped at 1e50!!!! in JS/score.js to cap this, let's add a function that triggers at 1e50 skullies and sets all elements to lvl10, which in term will trigger the function: levelUpStage() podiumLvl = 1;
 drinksLvl = 1;
 etc, etc,